smnorris/bcfishpass/_sources/02_model_access.md.txt

 (access)=
 # Access model

 `bcfishpass` is an update and extension of the BC Fish Passage Technical Working Group (FPTWG) Fish Passage modelling - the basic logic for evaluating connectivity is much the same as in previous versions.
-Using the [BC Freshwater Atlas](https://github.com/smnorris/fwapg) (FWA) stream as the mapping base, barriers to a given species are identified and any watercourse downstream of all barriers to that species is considered 'potentially accessible' to the species.
+Using the [BC Freshwater Atlas](https://github.com/smnorris/fwapg) (FWA) stream as the mapping base, barriers to a given species are identified and any watercourse downstream of all barriers to that species is considered 'potentially accessible' to the species in the absence of anthropogenic (e.g., dams and stream crossings) or transient natural barriers (e.g., debris flows and log jams), with an assumption that all mapped streams have sufficient flow for migration.
 The processing steps involved are:

 ## 1. Collect known natural barriers